Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm for Neural Network-Based Optimal Feedback Control: Experiments

 \subsection{Experimental Settings}

-We consider two optimal control problems: the optimal attitude control of a satellite and the optimal landing of a quadrotor.
+We consider two optimal control problems: the optimal attitude control of a satellite and the optimal landing of a quadrotor. \revisea{Both problems aim at controlling an aero-spatial vehicle from a general starting state to a target state with minimal cost, which has important engineering applications.
+Both problems have served as benchmarks in previous studies~\citep{ Adaptive_BVP_HJB, Satellite_17, IVP_Enhanced, Satellite_15, Quadrotor_04, Quadrotor_06, Quadrotor_12}.
+The optimal landing problem for a quadrotor is more challenging than that of the satellite due to the higher dimension and non-linear dynamics (see the detailed formulations of the problems in~\ref{app:dyn}).
+Besides, in~\ref{app:zero_control_lqr}, we evaluate the total cost of an uncontrolled system and the Linear Quadratic Regulator (LQR) controller as baselines to further underscore that these simpler controllers may have a big performance gap compared to the optimal controller.}

 We focus on the problems where the initial states fall in a compact set $\mathcal{S}$ (defined in each example below respectively).
 In direct policy optimization, the initial state distribution $\mu$ in \eqref{eq3:obj-direct} is taken as the uniform distribution on $\mathcal{S}$.
 The dataset in supervised learning is also generated by uniformly sampling the initial states from $\mathcal{S}$ unless otherwise specified as the adaptive dataset in Section~\ref{sec:exp_quadrotor}.
 For comprehensive comparisons, we conduct closed-loop simulations starting from different initial states.
 In robustness experiments, we corrupt the input states with uniform noises, \textit{i.e.}, the input for controllers becomes $\boldsymbol{x}(t) + \boldsymbol{n}(t)$, where each dimension of $\boldsymbol{n}(t)$ is independently and uniformly sampled from $[-\sigma, \sigma]$ with $\sigma$ being the disturbance scale.
-As for evaluation metrics, we compute the pathwise ratio between the cost under the network controller and the optimal cost starting from the same initial state, called the \textbf{cost ratio}.
-We plot the cumulative distribution curve and summarize different statistics of the cost ratio (with respect to the initial state distribution $\mu$) to evaluate different controllers.
+As for evaluation metrics, we compute the pathwise ratio between the cost under the network controller and the optimal cost starting from the same initial state, called the \textbf{cost ratio}. \revisec{We remark that neither the BVP solution nor direct policy optimization can ensure global optimality.
+We use the cost ratio as a reasonable metric to establish a standard for comparing against a potentially optimal cost obtained by the open-loop solver.} We plot the cumulative distribution curve and summarize different statistics of the cost ratio (with respect to the initial state distribution $\mu$) to evaluate different controllers.
 All training details and time consumption are provided in \appref{\ref{app:exp_details}}.